cloudnautique/cowcheck/README.md

 cowcheck
 ========

-A microservice for checking the health of a Rancher node.
+A microservice for checking the health of a [Rancher](http://rancher.com) node.
 Presents an HTTP interface on port `5050` for querying health status.
 Calling `/` or `/health` will return `200 OK` when healthy and `503 Service Unavailable` when one or more of its checks were unhealthy in the most recent evaluation cycle.
 Additionally, a prometheus endpoint can be found at `/metrics`.
-See Prometheus section below.
+See [Prometheus](#prometheus_endpoint) section below.

+## What does it check/monitor?

+* Rancher Metadata API
+* Rancher DNS
+* Disk space available on the node (both container data space and Docker/Moby metadata space)

 ## How to use
+### With an auto-scaling group
 Run this as a container on each Rancher host that runs your containers.
 It will assert basic functionality of the Rancher stack is working such as DNS, Metadata API.
 When combined with a fleet management service such as AWS Auto Scale Groups or Google Cloud Deployment Manager you can replace nodes automatically when they fail.
 Alternatively you can just monitor and alert by polling the endpoint periodically.

-## What does it check/monitor?

-* Rancher Metadata API
-* Rancher DNS
-* Disk space available on the node (both container data space and Docker/Moby metadata space)

-### Prometheus Endpoint
+### <a name="prometheus_endpoint"></a> Prometheus Endpoint
-Provides a metric representation of health through the metric `cowcheck_node_health`.
 Endpoint is available at `/metrics` on port `5050`.
+Following metrics are available:

-The metric will be set to `0` when healthy and `1` when unhealthy.
+* `cowcheck_node_health`: The metric will be set to `0` when healthy and `1` when unhealthy.
+* `docker_data_storage`: Amount of free Docker Data Storage space in bytes
+* `docker_metadata_storage`: Amount of free Docker Metadata Storage space in bytes

-## Configuration options
+### Configuration options

 * `POLL_INTERVAL`: Time in seconds between evaluating checks
 * `LOG_LEVL`: Level of logging verbosity